shootmanng/shootmanng.github.io/content/posts/aoc23d1solution.md

 # Coding (Python)

 *Disclaimer: I'm a relative newbie with programming, and these posts will be documenting essentially everything I'm learning, including Python itself, while solving these problems.
 Therefore, a lot, or all, of the following will seem very rudimentary/unnecessary to more experienced readers.
-Further, my goal is to learn something new and solve puzzles, so my solutions will be far from optimal in terms of efficiency.*
+Further, my goal is to learn something new and solve puzzles, so my solutions will be far from optimal in terms of efficiency.
+If you have suggestions regarding efficiency or best practices, please feel free to email (preferable with sources) with suggestions.
+If you do so, please be **cordial** and **professionl**, otherwise your message will be ignored.*

 ## Part 1